 The Aquarium of the Pacific in Long Beach, California has a fantastic portfolio of animal webcams in many of their exhibits.
-The underwater penguin cam, and the weedy seadragon cam mentioned below, are my favorites.
+The underwater penguin cam, and the sea jellies mentioned in below are two of my favorites.
 There’s just something about watching animals swim or drift underwater that I could watch for hours.
 (Especially when I’m on deadline, or a conference call.)
-If you need even more penguin streaming action, there’s also an above water cam in the enclosure and a cam in the nest boxes.
+If you need even more penguin streaming action, there’s also an above water cam in the enclosure.

 Baby Panda Cam